silversub/terraform/faqs.md

 1. Install the [{{site.data.keyword.Bluemix_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install-ibmcloud-cli).

 2. List supported configuration options for virtual servers in {{site.data.keyword.Bluemix_notm}}.
 The listed options include available data centers, machine flavors, cpu, memory, operating systems, local disk and SAN disk sizes, and network interface controllers (nic). {{site.data.keyword.Bluemix_notm}} offers multiple virtual server offerings that each come with a specific configuration.
 The configuration of an offering is optimized for a specific workload need, such as high performance, or real-time analytics.
-For more information see [Public Virtual Servers](/docs/vsi?topic=virtual-servers-about-public-virtual-servers#about-public-virtual-servers).
+For more information, see [Public Virtual Servers](/docs/vsi?topic=virtual-servers-about-public-virtual-servers#about-public-virtual-servers).
    ```
    ibmcloud sl vs options
    ```